 - Reduce your intake of foods high in saturated fats

-- Avoid trans-fats
+- Avoid foods with trans-fats

 - Avoid Smoking